2-minute video showing what Rolfing looks like

 History of Rolfing

 Myofascial release was first described by the founder of osteopathy, Andrew Still, in the early 1900s when it was called “fascial twist.”
 Physiotherapist Elizabeth Dicke later taught this technique as “Connective Tissue Massage,” which aimed to stretch the superficial fascia.
 The most focused study of myofascial techniques was by Dr. Ida Rolf in the mid-1900s, who applied her doctoral study of biochemistry to understand the structures of the body and learn how to help Westerners achieve the fluid grace of yoga poses.
 Rolf theorized that restrictions in fascia prevent muscles from functioning in concert with one another and affect movement and posture.
 The system she termed Structural Integration, which later become known simply as Rolfing, freed these fascial layers by manually separating and lengthening the fibers, softening the ground substance, and activating a release in the Central Nervous System.
 “Myofascial” was coined by physician Janet Travell in the 1940s in reference to myofascial trigger points, or muscle knots.
-The term “myofascial release” originated with physiotherapist John Barnes in 1970s.
+The term “myofascial release” is credited to Rolfer Robert Ward in the 1960s and popularized by physiotherapist John Barnes in 1970s.

 During these years myofascial therapy was only taught privately by osteopaths, physiotherapists, and Rolfers — who insisted on it remaining an oral tradition, only taught in person.
-It wasn’t until the 1990s that these theories were introduced to the public via lectures, books, and videos by Art Riggs, Michael Stanborough, and Tom Myers.
+It wasn’t until the 200ss that these theories were introduced to the public via books and videos, first by Art Riggs (Deep Tissue Massage, 2002), Michael Stanborough (Direct Release Myofascial Technique, 2004), and Edward Maupin (Dynamic Relation to Gravity, 2005), with an earlier theoretical overview by Tom Myers (Anatomy Trains, 2001).
 The field is now emerging as an independent field of inquiry — the world’s first International Fascia Research Conference was only held in 2007.
-S.I. is now taught in Canada by a small handful of first- and second-generation Rolfers, of whom my preferred style is Craig Mollins’ “MIPA” work.
-(Sadly, there aren’t any Rolfers in Niagara Falls or St. Catharines, the closest being Toronto and Buffalo.)
+S.I. is now taught in Canada by a small handful of second- and third-generation Rolfers (of whom my preferred style is Craig Mollins’ “MIPA” work).
+Sadly, there aren’t any Rolfers in Niagara Falls or St. Catharines, the closest being Toronto and Buffalo.

 Structural Integration is easily the most scientifically-methodical form of massage.
 It was developed by a researcher with a PhD, with conceptual input from a nuclear physicist with a PhD (Moshe Feldenkrais), and refined over many decades by later practitioners.
 The end result of this extensive research was a 10-session “protocol” carefully designed to be the most effective means of restoring balance and lightness to the body.